 - Cap: Keep your head warm with a balaclava or wool or synthetic beanie or cap.

-How to Keep Feet and Hands Warm and Dry
+How to Keep Feet and Hands Warm and Dry in Winter

 If your feet are cold while hiking it is most likely because your boots are too tight.
 The restricted circulation is keeping your feet cold.